MetaSys-LISBP/PhysioFit/docs/index.rst

 **PhysioFit includes the following features:**

-   * Calculation of growth rate and extracellular (uptake and production) fluxes.
+   * calculation of growth rate and extracellular (uptake and production) fluxes.
-   * Lag before growth (e.g. due to adaptation to a novel environment) can be taken into account and estimated.
+   * if cell growth has some lag (e.g. due to adaptation to a novel environment), lag time can be taken into account and estimated.
-   * Non-enzymatic degradation of some carbon sources (e.g. DHA or glutamine) can be estimated and taken into account when calculating exchange fluxes.
+   * non-enzymatic degradation of some carbon sources (e.g. DHA or glutamine) can be estimated and taken into account when calculating fluxes.
-   * Sensitivity analyses are performed to estimate the precision of the calculated fluxes.
+   * sensitivity analyses are performed to estimate the precision of the calculated fluxes.
-   * Evaluation of the goodness of fit and visual inspection of the fitted curves.
+   * evaluation of the goodness of fit and visual inspection of the fitted curves.
    * shipped as a library with both a **graphical and command line interface**,
    * open-source, free and easy to install everywhere where Python 3 and pip run,
    * biologist-friendly.